Star Trek: Deep Space Nine: Premise

-According to co-creator Berman, he and Piller considered setting the new series on a colony planet, but they decided a space station would appeal more to viewers, and would save the money required for a land-based show's on-location shooting.
-They did not want the show set aboard a starship because Star Trek: The Next Generation was still in production, and in Berman's words, it "seemed ridiculous to have two shows—two casts of characters—that were off going where no man has gone before".
+According to co-creator Berman, he and Piller considered setting the new series on a colony planet, but they decided a space station would appeal more to viewers and would save the money required for a land-based show's on-location shooting.
+They did not want the show set aboard a starship because Star Trek: The Next Generation (TNG) was still in production, and in Berman's words, it "seemed ridiculous to have two shows—two casts of characters—that were off going where no man has gone before".

 While its predecessors tended to restore the status quo ante at the end of each episode, allowing out-of-order viewing, DS9 contains story arcs that span episodes and seasons.
 One installment often builds upon earlier ones, with several cliffhanger endings.
 Michael Piller considered this one of the series' best qualities, allowing repercussions of past episodes to influence future events and forcing characters to "learn that actions have consequences."
 This trend was especially noticeable toward the series finale, by which time the show was intentionally scripted as a serial.

-Unlike Star Trek: The Next Generation, interpersonal conflicts were prominently featured in DS9.
+Unlike TNG, interpersonal conflicts were prominently featured in DS9.
 This was at the suggestion of Star Trek: The Next Generations writers, many of whom also wrote for DS9, who said that Roddenberry's prohibition of conflicts within the crew restricted their ability to write compelling dramatic stories.
 In Piller's words, "People who come from different places — honorable, noble people — will naturally have conflicts".
-The series took a more cynical view of human nature and the United Federation of Planets than the utopian vision presented in The Next Generation, and unlike its predecessor, it featured main characters who were not from the Federation and could offer an alternative perspective.
+The series took a more cynical view of human nature and the United Federation of Planets than the utopian vision presented in TNG, and unlike its predecessor, it featured main characters who were not from the Federation and could offer an alternative perspective.